Byers Industrial 0-4-0 Geared Locomotive

 wheels are cast with solid webs and wide faces, and the pitch of the

-large bearing carried in oil boxes.
-The leading axle has side-bearing
+ins. diameter, with large bearing carried in oil boxes.
+The leading axle

-vertical play in the leading main bearing, and also effects such a
+allows sufficient vertical play in the leading main bearing, and also

-distribution of the weight that the engine will ride steadily over any
+effects such a distribution of the weight that the engine will ride

-ordinary inequalities in the track, and will pass easily around curves
+steadily over any ordinary inequalities in the track, and will pass

 The boiler is of T shape, with a circular firebox in the